 5b(iv): The strategy should also make proposals for the specification of street furniture components including seating, litterbins, lamp stands, bus shelters, bollards and signage.

-These items should add to the overall identity, quality and character of the development, and should reinforce the Character Type objectives whilst avoiding 'clutter'.
+These items should add to the overall identity, quality and character of the development, and should reinforce the Character Type objectives.
+Design principle 5c: The SDL should make provision for sustainable travel choices, both now and into the future.